Reviewed by health expert Sally Russell, MN, CMSRN, CNE

 If you use a razor, keep it on a high shelf or lock it in a cabinet.
 Store extra blades in drawers with safety guards and safely stow other grooming tools like cuticle scissors as well.

-Child safety locks are easy to install and keep little fingers away from unintentional injury.
+Child safety locks are easy to install around the home and keep little fingers away from unintentional injury.

 Point knives and forks down in the dishwasher